 Losses began with the introduction of the Pacific rat or kiore (Rattus exulans) that arrived with Polynesian settlers about 750 years ago.
 The fast-breeding rats swarmed across the countryside, devouring small ground-dwelling birds and the eggs of ground-nesting birds.

 Humans drove the large land birds, including all moa species, adzebills (Aptornis otidiformis and A. defosser), land geese and Finsch’s duck (Chenonetta finschi) to extinction.
 Relatively easy to hunt, these flightless birds were a staple food for early Māori until none remained.

 A second wave of extinctions began in 1769 when European voyagers and then settlers introduced two larger species of rats (Rattus norvegicus, R. rattus), cats (Felis catus), stoats (Mustela nivalis), ferrets (M. furo), possums (Trichosurus vulpecula) and other predators.
 Birds that had evolved in the absence of mammalian predators simply stood no chance.

 Competition for food and land

 Competition from mammals such as possums and deer reduces the food available for kōkako, takahē and other endemic birds.
 Competition from humans, who have taken land to produce food, has led to widespread and rapid loss of wetlands and forests.
-Over 90% of New Zealand’s wetlands and two-thirds of its forests have been lost since the first human settlement, much of it in the last 160 years.
-While a lot of forest remains most of it is at high altitudes or in the wetter western parts of the country.
+Over 90% of New Zealand’s wetlands and two-thirds of its forests have been lost since the first human settlement, much of it in the last 180 years.
+While a lot of forest remains, most of it is at high altitudes or in the wetter western parts of the country.
 Meanwhile the dry lowland forests of eastern New Zealand, once biologically diverse, have essentially disappeared.

 Loss of endemic birds

 Endemic species are more vulnerable than other native species.
-Particularly at risk are those that belong to families or orders found only in New Zealand (in other words, the most distinctive and unusual species).
-Nearly all of these are threatened, endangered, or extinct.
+Particularly at risk are those that belong to families or orders found only in New Zealand (the most distinctive and unusual species).
+Nearly all of these are threatened, endangered or extinct.
 New Zealand has lost many of its unique taonga, and is in danger of losing more.